Implementing a product-led growth strategy is a new trend for many SaaS companies. But, what does being product led actually mean?

 So we talked about product-led growth in sales and we know things like lead generations and freemium, but then you move on to customer success and you think about things like onboarding and education and training and support.
 And then how do you think about things like renewals and cross- sell upsells or even things in marketing, like announcements of webinars or new features.
 And so this product-led movement or this product-led concept is really, how do you do all of those things from within your product?
 And so we know customers don’t want to leave the product for those experiences.
 And so here’s one example, product is the new marketing.
 So how do you get virality and people talking about your product?
 Well, maybe right when they do something within your product, one of your aha moments you say, “Can we count on you as a reference?”

-And that’s a great product-led motion versus the old school sort of thinking about things in more of a classroom setting, but how do you do that right within your product?
+And that’s a great product-led motion versus the old-school sort of thinking about things in more of a classroom setting, but how do you do that right within your product?
 How do you build your product so that, that new user experience is fantastic?
 And then where you need to augment with training and onboarding, that you do it in an in-app way.
-Another example, self-service, help users help themselves.
-People don’t want to have to go and try to find a how-to guide for your product and looking and searching, “Oh, I want to do this.
+Another example, is self-service, which helps users help themselves.
+People don’t want to have to go and try to find a how-to guide for your product and look and search, “Oh, I want to do this.
 How do I find it?
 Here, I found it.
 Here’s the guide on what I’m supposed to do.”
 And then I pop back to your product and then I try to do it.
 It’s a very disjointed experience.
 And what people want to do is be able to navigate that help right there when they need it.

 They want you to proactively tell them, here’s how to do something.
-And sometimes that might be a how-to guide or a how-to document, sometimes it might be a series of in-app communications, but either way you want to provide that information, that help in a product-led way in the product at the time they need it.
-So when we talk about product-led, there’s sort of three things, leveraging data for product decisions.
+And sometimes that might be a how-to guide or a how-to document, sometimes it might be a series of in-app communications, but either way, you want to provide that information, that helps in a product-led way in the product at the time they need it.
+So when we talk about product-led, there are sort of three things, leveraging data for product decisions.
 Which we didn’t talk about, I’ll talk about that in a minute.
 Putting product at the center of the customer experience.
-And then adjusting how you deliver your product.
-How you sell it, how you onboard customers and then how you continue to communicate with your users around new releases and new features.
+And then adjust how you deliver your product.
+How you sell it, how you onboard customers, and then how you continue to communicate with your users around new releases and new features.
 The first piece which we didn’t talk about is for us product managers, how do you leverage data for product decisions?
 So one example could be to your team, why as a product manager, would you want to invest money or make a page or a feature better if people don’t use it?